Labiri/clis-wrapper/README.md

 # Multi-AI CLI OpenAI API Wrapper

+> ⚠️ **WARNING: Active Refactoring in Progress**
+>
+> This repository is currently undergoing significant refactoring and architectural changes.
+The codebase is **NOT STABLE** at this time.
+Features may be broken, APIs may change without notice, and documentation may not reflect the current state of the code.
+>
+> **Use at your own risk.** We recommend waiting for the refactoring to complete before using this in production environments.

 A unified OpenAI API-compatible endpoint for multiple AI CLIs, currently supporting **Anthropic Claude** and **Google Gemini**.
 The quickest and easiest way to leverage multiple AI providers through a single, standardized API interface.

 ## Attribution & History